 And email.
 In fact, in combining direct response – the godfather of the copywriting family – and email – the head of the digital channels tribe – you’ve got a potent 1-2 punch.

-Email was, is, and will likely remain the most cost-effective and productive digital channel at your disposal:
+Email was, is, and will likely remain the most cost-effective and productive digital channel at your disposal.
+In fact, there are a number of B2B marketing stats that show just how powerful email is:

 - 73% of respondents rated email marketing’s return-on-investment as either excellent or good, the highest of any channel.